grafana/agent/docs/operator/helm-getting-started.md

 ## Step 2: Deploy GrafanaAgent resource

 In this step you'll roll out a `GrafanaAgent` resource.
 A `GrafanaAgent` resource discovers `MetricsInstance` and `LogsInstance` resources and defines the Grafana Agent image, Pod requests, limits, affinities, and tolerations.
 Pod attributes can only be defined at the GrafanaAgent level and are propagated to `MetricsInstance` and `LogsInstance` Pods.
 To learn more, please see the GrafanaAgent [Custom Resource Definition](https://github.com/grafana/agent/blob/main/production/operator/crds/monitoring.grafana.com_grafanaagents.yaml).

+> **Note:** Due to the variety of possible deployment architectures, the official Agent Operator Helm chart does not provide built-in templates for the custom resources described in this quickstart.
+These must be configured and deployed manually.
+However, you are encouraged to template and add the following manifests to your own in-house Helm charts and GitOps flows.

 Roll out the following manifests in your cluster: